-- the length of time proceeds of obligations are expected to remain on hand and their related carrying costs; - the options for interim financing including short term and inter-fund borrowing, taking into consideration federal and state reimbursements; - the effect of proposed actions on the tax rate and user charges; - trends in bond markets: - trends in interest rates; and, - other factors as deemed appropriate.
+- a) The length of time proceeds of obligations are expected to remain on hand and their related carrying costs. - b) The options for interim financing, including short term and inter-fund borrowing, taking into consideration federal and state reimbursements. - c) The effect of proposed actions on the tax rate and user charges. - d) Current and historical trends in bond markets. - e) Current and historical trends in interest rates. - f) Any other factors deemed appropriate.